jackson-ohanian/q-learning-connect-4/README.md

   While focused on training the dominant AI (red), I have been increasing the chance of non-greedy action in the second AI to ensure some different plays come up through randomness.

   Meaningful results appear quickly, the AI becomes mostly competent around a million epochs.
+Untrained (random) models compete with a win rate around 55% for red, around a hundred thousand epochs this approaches 65%, the tie rate also rises signifigantly.

 ## Loading Training Data ##